stevenjmesser/govuk-design-system/src/components/password-input/index.md

 ## When to use this component

-You should use this component whenever you need users to create or enter a password.
+Use this component whenever you need users to create or enter a password.

-Before using this pattern, you should also read the guidance on [asking users for passwords](/patterns/passwords/) and [creating user accounts](/patterns/create-accounts/).
+Before using this component, you should also read the guidance on [asking users for passwords](/patterns/passwords/) and [creating user accounts](/patterns/create-accounts/).

 ## When not to use this component